Kuflink – Pros & Cons

-They were also the first lender in the UK to offer “skin in the game“, meaning they invest 5% of their own capital into every select-invest loan they offer, taking the first loss on any defaulted loans.
+They were also the first platform in the UK to offer “skin in the game“, meaning they invest 5% of their own capital into every select-invest loan they offer, taking the first loss on any defaulted loans.

-The Obvious Investor – Easy-Info Table© – Kuflink Review
+Easy-Info Table© Kuflink Review

 |Deposit Funds:||By bank transfer or debit card.
 Usually takes 24 - 48 hours for BACS.
 Can be same day for Faster payments.

-International payments can be made through TransferWise.
+International payments can be made through Wise.